 Analyzing Tesla's Unusual Options Activity

-Tesla (NASDAQ:TSLA) shares experienced unusual options activity on Friday.
-The stock price moved down to $634.53 following the option alert.
+Shares of Tesla (NASDAQ:TSLA) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $668.03.

 - Sentiment: BEARISH